6 Ways to Improve Remote Team Workflow

 - Having inadequate, out-of-date, or less-than-useful tools or software

-- Temporary, unexpected technology issues: power outage, slow or down internet service, broken or wonky web conferencing software, etc.
+- Temporary, unexpected technology issues, such as a power outage, slow or down internet service, broken or wonky web conferencing software, etc.

 - Miscommunicating expectations or not being clear on the goal of a project or task